 Let’s dig into why there are significant discrepancies in reported student loan balances.
 One possible explanation is lousy accounting practices.
 Errors or misclassifications can quickly occur during the complex process of tracking and managing student loans, leading to inaccurate figures.

 Another factor contributing to these disparities is data reconciliation processes among various entities involved in student loan accounting.
 Lenders, borrowers, servicers, and government agencies all play a role in managing these loans.
-Each entity may have its system for recording and reporting data, making ensuring consistency across the board challenging.
+Each entity may have its own system for recording and reporting data, making ensuring consistency across the board challenging.

 Systemic Issues Contributing to Inconsistencies